arieftb/tb-note-learning/README.md

 - **Navigate**: Use the navigation component to switch between active notes, archived notes, and adding new notes

 ### Searching Notes

 Use the search bar at the top of the page to filter both active and archived notes based on keywords.
+The search functionality features:

+- **Persistent Search**: Search queries are preserved in the URL, allowing you to share search results or navigate back to previous searches
+- **Maintained State**: Search state is maintained during navigation between pages
+- **Consistent Experience**: The same search behavior works across both active and archived notes pages

 ## Project Structure